 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-With so many options open to American studies graduates, gaining experience while you are studying can help you to gather ideas about different careers, as well as develop useful skills for your CV.
+With so many options open to American studies graduates, gaining experience while you're studying can help you to gather ideas about different careers, as well as develop useful skills for your CV.

-Marketing, social media and administrative roles are all popular, and digital skills can be particularly useful for your CV, so any opportunity to gain experience in these areas through volunteering, joining societies or work experience placements will help.
+Marketing, social media and administrative roles are all popular, and digital skills can be particularly useful for your CV.
+Any opportunity to gain experience in these areas through volunteering, joining societies or work experience placements will help.

-Many students get involved in student journalism, radio or TV, while others gain experience with charities, museums or political causes; what interests you may well be influenced by the structure of your degree programme, and what you can specialise in.
+Many students get involved in student journalism, radio or TV, while others gain experience with charities, museums or political causes.
+What interests you and what you specialise in may well be influenced by the structure of your degree programme.

 Search for placements and find out more about work experience and internships.

-American studies graduates find employment in a range of organisations, for example in:
+American studies graduates find employment in a range of organisations, in industries such as: